Sam Kai Vui Kun

-Sam Kai Vui Kun, known also as Kuan Tai Temple, (三街會館) is located in front of St. Dominic’s Market Complex, near Senado Square in Sé, Macau, China.
+Sam Kai Vui Kun, known also as Kuan Tai Temple, (三街會館, Templo de Kuan Tai) is located in front of St. Dominic's Market Complex, near Senado Square in Sé, Macau, China.
 The temple was built in 1750.

-Kuan Tai (關帝) is the Anglicized spelling of Lord Guan, an important general during the Three Kingdoms period in China, being now honored and worshiped in Taoism, Confucianism and Chinese Buddhism.
+Kuan Tai (關帝) is the Cantonese pronunciation of Guandi, Emperor Guan, an important general during the Three Kingdoms period in China, being now honored and worshiped in Taoism, Confucianism and Chinese Buddhism.

 History

 In 2005, the temple became one of the designated sites of the Historic Centre of Macau enlisted on UNESCO World Heritage List.